CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

-To address E1, we compared CS\_Full with BL.
-As shown in Figure~\ref{fig:nasa_tlx_subscales}, CS\_Full demonstrated significant advantages across all dimensions closely related to cognitive processes.
-Wilcoxon Signed-Rank tests indicated that CS\_Full significantly reduced participants' Mental Demand ($M=8.98$ vs. $M=15.26$, $p < .01$), Effort ($M=8.30$ vs. $M=14.02$, $p < .01$), and Frustration ($M=7.71$ vs. $M=13.25$, $p < .01$).

-To address E2, we compared the four basic conditions (BL, CS, SE, BE).
-The results showed that all three CS basic conditions (CS, SE, BE) had significantly lower Mental Demand and Effort than BL ($p < .05$).
-Among these basic versions, SE had the lowest Frustration score ($M=8.01$), which was significantly lower than BE ($M=10.64$, $p < .05$).
-This aligns with qualitative feedback, where users reported BE as more distracting.
+As shown in Figure~\ref{fig:nasa_tlx_subscales}, all three embedding conditions (CS, SE, BE) significantly reduced Mental Demand and Effort compared to BL ($p < .05$).
+For instance, SE lowered Mental Demand ($M=11.92$ vs. $M=15.26$) and Effort ($M=10.01$ vs. $M=14.02$).
+Among the embeddings, SE had the lowest Frustration score ($M=8.01$), significantly outperforming BE ($M=10.64$, $p < .05$), which aligns with qualitative feedback reporting BE as more distracting.